River Forecast Center

 River Forecast Center duties include:

-- Serving as the main point of contact in the event of a river system emergency
+- Serving as the point of contact during river system emergencies

 - Verifying hourly headwater, tailwater, stream and rain gauge data for accuracy and modeling